jsdotlua/jest-lua/docs/docs/ExpectAPI.md

 ### `expect.extend(matchers)`
 <a href='https://jestjs.io/docs/27.x/expect#expectextendmatchers' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a>  <img alt='Aligned' src='img/aligned.svg'/>

-You can use `expect.extend` to add your own matchers to Jest Roblox.
+You can use `expect.extend` to add your own matchers to Jest Lua.
 For example, let's say that you're testing a number utility library and you're frequently asserting that numbers appear within particular ranges of other numbers.
 You could abstract that into a `toBeWithinRange` matcher:

 ```lua
 expect.extend({